A Day at the Ottawa Forest and Nature School

 Fees: $25 per morning

-Parent and Child Nature Mornings
+Families and Nature Mornings

 Inviting all parents and caregivers with young children in their lives to get their bodies moving with their little ones!
 Connect with the outdoors and introduce your child to its gifts in the security of a group.
 Begin to think about fostering a lifelong relationship between your child and the natural world.
 We will spend time wandering and playing in the forest, snacking and listening to stories after a beautiful hike.
 Meet like-minded parents and caregivers, and find support and community as we walk the trails and play before heading back out into the world.